FormidableLabs/react-native-app-auth/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-* Add `import com.reactlibrary.RNAppAuthPackage;` to the imports at the top of the file
+* Add `import com.rnappauth.RNAppAuthPackage;` to the imports at the top of the file
 * Add `new RNAppAuthPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: